tmarkec/Lake-dippers/README.md

      - In the same line as logo there is navigation bar which is eaisly to navigate through and it's design to never entrap user and to have clear page links we can look into if we want to, also there is another button-link in the middle of the background image in home page which colours and contrast attracts user to get in contact with them
      ![Lake dippers](./README-images/navigation.webp)
   - As a first time visitor, I want to be able to find pictures &/or user stories to
-   further confirm their work to me.
+   further confirm their work to me
     - I can navigate myself to the 'Gallery' page in which I can find dozen of images of the website so I can look at their activities, there are also images on 'home' page and 'about' page which are related to their community
     - in 'Home' page while scroling down I can see big testemonial section with 4 users confirming their work and give credibitlity to their website
     - testemonials sections shows image, name & date of the person who wrote thier review/experience that they had by joining 'Lake Dippers'